sid88in/serverless-appsync-plugin/doc/dataSources.md

 ### config

-- `serviceRoleArn`: The service roel ARN for this DataSource.
+- `serviceRoleArn`: The service role ARN for this DataSource.
 If not provided, a new one will be created.
 - `iamRoleStatements`: Statements to use for the generated IAM Role.
 If not provided, default statements will be used.
 - `function`: A Lambda function definition as you would define it under the `functions` section of your `serverless.yml` file.
 - `functionName`: The name of the function as defined under the `functions` section of the `serverless.yml` file